AakasamRajitha/company-structure-mini-pro/README.md

+# Company-Structure
-I developed company structure mini project by using java..
+I  developed this mini project using  core java.